datanav/docs/technical/tripletex-powerofficegov1.rst

 ------------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Department and a PowerOfficeGov1 Customer must be established.

-A new PowerOfficeGov1 Customer will be created from a Tripletex Department if it is connected to a Tripletex Customer, or Supplier that is synchronized into PowerOfficeGov1.
+A new PowerOfficeGov1 Customer will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, Supplier, or Department that is synchronized into PowerOfficeGov1.

 Once a link between a Tripletex Department and a PowerOfficeGov1 Customer is established, it will keep in sync between the two systems, regardless of where it is edited.